dnouri/gmailctrl/README.md

 ## Motivation

+Is your Gmail inbox overflowing?
+Between newsletters, notifications, and promotional content, it's easy to lose track of what's important.
+On top of that, finding and downloading attachments scattered across hundreds of emails can be a tedious, manual process.

+`gmailctrl` is a fast, keyboard-driven terminal application designed to help you take back control of your Gmail account.
+It offers two powerful features to tackle digital clutter:

-Struggling with an overflowing inbox?
-Much of it is likely "graymail"—newsletters, notifications, and promotional content that, while not spam, clutters your digital life.
-Managing this in Gmail's web interface is slow. `gmailctrl` is a fast, keyboard-driven terminal application built to solve this.
-It groups emails by sender, letting you archive or delete large volumes of messages with a few keystrokes, making inbox cleanup fast and efficient.
+1.  **Efficient Graymail Management:** It groups emails by sender, letting you archive or delete large volumes of messages with a few keystrokes, making inbox cleanup fast and efficient.
+2.  **Bulk Attachment Downloader:** It allows you to easily download all attachments from a specified period (e.g., the last 30 days).
+Files are automatically organized into folders by sender and named with the email date, creating a clean, local archive of your important documents.

+Whether you're clearing out old subscriptions or gathering financial documents for your records, `gmailctrl` streamlines the process, saving you time and frustration.

 This project, including its source code and this documentation, was written entirely using AI.

+## Key Dependencies

+*   [Textual](https://github.com/Textualize/textual) for the terminal user interface.
+*   [Google API Client Library for Python](https://github.com/googleapis/google-api-python-client) for interacting with the Gmail API.

 ## Installation